History of Southwestern

-For 100 years, Southwestern has continued to provide progressive legal education programs that prepare students with diverse backgrounds to earn positions of responsibility and trust within the legal profession and the community.
+For over 100 years, Southwestern has continued to provide progressive legal education programs that prepare students with diverse backgrounds to earn positions of responsibility and trust within the legal profession and the community.

 From the outset, Southwestern actively encouraged the enrollment of women and minorities.
 The law school's first graduate was Betty Trier Berry, who became the first woman in the United States to serve in a public defender's office.
 Numerous other Southwestern alumni were trailblazers in the profession, such as: Hon.
 Tom Bradley, the first African American Mayor of Los Angeles who served an unprecedented five terms; Hon.
 Ronald Lew, the first Chinese American district court judge in the continental United States; Hon.
 Arleigh Woods, the first female African-American appellate court justice; and Hon.
 Vaino Spencer, the first female African American judge in California; and Hon.
 Frances Muñoz, the first Latina judge in California.

-In recent years, the faculty has focused on the development of innovative courses of study, nationally recognized curricular innovations and academic support programs, award-winning cocurricular programs, joint degree programs with The Drucker Graduate School of Management and California State University, Dominguez Hills and two new LL.M. degree programs (Entertainment and Media Law and Individualized Studies).
-Emphasis has also continued in public interest and pro bono opportunities, including three new clinical programs and public interest grant and fellowship programs; the enhancement of lawyering skills and professionalism; and the recruitment of outstanding legal scholars and young academic stars to the faculty.
+In recent years, the faculty has focused on the development of innovative courses of study, nationally recognized curricular innovations and academic support programs, award-winning co-curricular programs, three opportunities for interdisciplinary study with the Drucker School of Management, Claremont Graduate University; California State University, Dominguez Hills; and Keck Graduate Institute of Applied Life Sciences, and an LL.M. degree program in Entertainment and Media Law.
+Emphasis has also continued in public interest and pro bono opportunities, including nine clinical programs; two Practica; the Panish Civil Justice Program; six Concentrations; a robust Public Service Program; and public interest grant and fellowship programs; the enhancement of lawyering skills and professionalism; and recruiting outstanding legal scholars and young academic stars to the faculty.